Events

 Call unregister() during teardown when your runtime has a long-lived process.

-beignet make event scaffolds and registers new events, and beignet doctor flags unregistered listeners and events; see CLI for the generator and doctor details.
+beignet make listener updates server/listeners.ts and provider wiring. beignet doctor flags listener and event registration drift; see CLI for the generator and doctor details.

 Event bus adapters